arees88/ML_Azure_P3_Capstone/README.md

 ### Hyperparameter Sampler

+In the second part of the project Hyperdrive API is used to tune the hyperparameters of the model.

+I am using the __RandomForestClassifier__ model for the HyperDrive run.

 Azure ML supports three types of parameter sampling - Random, Grid and Bayesian sampling.
 I have chosen Random Parameter Sampling because it is faster and supports early termination of low-performance runs.
 It supports discrete and continous hyperparameters.

-Configure the Hyperdrive run using ScriptRunConfig class to set configuration information for submitting a training run in Azure Machine Learning.

 I am using the RandomParameterSampling method for the HyperDrive run to tune the following three hyperparameters of __RandomForestClassifier__: